 Okay, if I’m Abram, at this point, my first thought is, “Oh, it’s all my fault?
 And whose idea was this in the first place?”
 And how she describes the wrong done to me, when you look at it in the Hebrew, reveals a lot about her.

 The Hebrew word for “wrong” here is chamas.
 It is occasionally translated “wrong” in a general sense.
 But more often, it means specifically “violence.”
 For example, Jeremiah says this to Babylon after they conquered Jerusalem: “’May the violence done to me and to my flesh be upon Babylon,’ The inhabitant of Zion will say” (Jer 51:35 NAS).

-One of the authors of the Psalms says this, “Their mischief returns upon their own heads, and on their own heads their violence descends” (Psa 7:16 NRS).
+One of the authors of the Psalms says, “Their mischief returns upon their own heads, and on their own heads their violence descends” (Psa 7:16 NRS).

-One of Gideon’s sons killed all seventy of his siblings, with the help of the men of Shechem, to make himself his father’s heir.
-But later, the men of Shechem “dealt treacherously with Abimelech…so that the violence done to the sons of Jerubbaal (Gideon) might be avenged” (Jud 9:23-24).
+Abimelech, one of Gideon’s sons, killed all seventy of his siblings with the help of the men of Shechem to make himself his father’s heir.
+But later, the men of Shechem “dealt treacherously with Abimelech … so that the violence done to the sons of Jerubbaal (Gideon) might be avenged” (Jud 9:23-24).

 The word for “violence” in all these passages is chamas.
 Sarai equated the wrong Hagar was doing to her with mass murder.